Vlietland-College/Rowizer/README.md

 to view today's changes on a screen.
 This project aims to provide a simple, secure and free way to show relevant information on screens.

+Rowizer:
+- Shows only relevant information[^1] - no endless lists of changes.
+- Highlights new changes (made after 8AM)

+[^1]:  Cluster changes are currently always shown, in the future only relevant changes will appear.

 ![Screenshot of a live Rowizer example](/assets/img/example.png)

 ## Try a demo